Overview

 • Alternative Investments – The performance of alternative investments (limited partnerships) can be

-Such investments often have concentrated positions and investments that may carry higher risks.
+investments often have concentrated positions and investments that may carry higher risks.
+A Client

-Client should only have a portion of their assets in these investments.
+should only have a part of their assets in these investments.

-• Annuities – are a retirement product for those who may have the ability to pay a premium now and
+• Annuities – A retirement product for those who may have the ability to pay a premium now and want to

-want to guarantee they receive certain monthly payments or a return on investment later in the
+guarantee they receive certain monthly payments or a return on investment later in the future.
+Annuities

-future.
-Annuities are contracts issued by a life insurance company designed to meet requirement or
+are contracts issued by a life insurance company designed to meet a requirement or other long-term

 • Regular stream of income or a lump sum payout at a future time